 FOCUS

-Marcela’s research is focused on exploring how health policy and the social determinants of health are shaped by their broader socioeconomic and political framework.
-She is interested in connecting the historical legacy of colonialism to the current local, state, and national context of political actors, social service organizations, and health care systems.
-Her research explores decision-making processes among leaders in these different sectors to better understand how and why they may hinder or support efforts to improve health equity, particularly for immigrants and people of color.
-She hopes to apply her research to help communities leverage their political and economic power, develop local solutions, and promote institutional changes that contribute to health equity.
+Marcela’s research explores how health policy and the social determinants of health are shaped by their broader socioeconomic and political framework.
+She is interested in connecting historical and institutional legacies to the current local, state, and national context of political actors, social service organizations, and health care systems.
+Her research explores decision-making processes among leaders in these different sectors to better understand how and why they may hinder or support efforts to improve healthcare access and population health outcomes, particularly for immigrants and underserved communities.
+She seeks to apply her research to inform local solutions and strengthen institutional effectiveness in ways that improve public health outcomes.

 MORE ABOUT MARCELA